 Earlier this week I baked a batch of orange scented butter cookies and stuffed them with smooth chocolate ganache.
-This cookie recipe is straight from my girl Rebecca Firth’s new cookbook, The Cookie Book.
+This cookie recipe is straight from my dear friend Rebecca Firth’s new cookbook, The Cookie Book.
 Rebecca runs the blog Displaced Housewife and is also the creator of this incredible mint chocolate cake that you may have seen on my blog before.
 Her stunning photography and food styling is GOALS; I’m inspired every time I click over.
 Her new cookie cookbook, packed with 75 decadent and unique cookie recipes, is equally awesome.
-This fully photography cookbook is made for all of us: cookie lovers and beautiful food enthusiasts!
+This fully photographed cookbook is made for all of us: cookie lovers and beautiful food enthusiasts!

 Rebecca is gracious enough to let me share a cookie recipe with you and when deciding which recipe to publish, I found myself in a delicious dilemma.
 My eyes (and stomach) were immediately drawn to the Old Fashioned Iced Oatmeal Cookies.
 Then the Carrot Cake Bars and Red Velvet Madeleines and Pecan Brittle Bark Cookies and oh yeah, the Cold Brew Cookies.
-I finally decided on a shortbread-style cookie flecked with orange zest and filled with thickened ganache.
+I finally decided on a shortbread-style cookie flecked with orange zest and filled with chocolate ganache.
 They’re sophisticated, simple, soft, and buttery and… best of all… they taste EXACTLY like Pepperidge Farm Milano cookies.

 These orange butter cookies were supposed to be for the weekend but they never made it past Wednesday night.
 I know you’ll love them too!